danwallach/XStopwatchComplication/README.md

-# XStopwatch and Timer Complications
+# X-Stopwatch and Timer Complications

 This is a pair of complications for Android Wear 2.0, installed as a single app.
 Multiple instances of each may be active simultaneously.
 Once you